CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 .. _preliminaries:

-0. Preleminaries
+0. Preliminaries
 ------------------------------

 Current status of the proposed CoLRev standard:

-- The CoLRev standard is currently in **draft status** and subject to frequent and substantial revisions.
+- The CoLRev standard is currently in **draft status** and subject to frequent and substantial revisions
 - Comments on this document are welcome.
-Please participate through Github pull requests.
+Please participate through Github pull requests
-- The document is available under the `Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License <https://creativecommons.org/licenses/by-nc-nd/3.0/us/>`_.
+- The document is available under the `Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License <https://creativecommons.org/licenses/by-nc-nd/3.0/us/>`_

 Definitions: